Moshe Safdie: Habitat 67 and early career

+Jerusalem and Israeli projects

 In 1970, Safdie established a branch office of his practice in Jerusalem.
 During this period, Safdie combined his interests in social activism and advanced technologies with respect for historical and regional context.
 He worked on the restoration of the Old City and the construction of Mamilla Mall, linking old and new cities.
-Other significant works in Israel include the New City of Modi’in, the Yad Vashem Holocaust History Museum, Yitzhak Rabin Center for Israel Studies, Ben Gurion International Airport, National Campus for the Archeology of Israel, multiple projects for Hebrew Union College, and others.
+Other significant works in Israel include the New City of Modi'in, the Yad Vashem Holocaust History Museum, Yitzhak Rabin Center for Israel Studies, Ben Gurion International Airport, National Campus for the Archeology of Israel, multiple projects for Hebrew Union College, and others.
 During this period, Safdie also worked with leaders in Senegal and Iran.
 Safdie was consulted on integrated geometry during the development of the Merkava tank by General Israel Tal.

+Major international projects

-Later, Safdie received commissions for public buildings in Canada: the National Gallery of Canada, the Quebec Museum of Civilization, and Vancouver Library Square.
-Other notable cultural works include the Khalsa Heritage Memorial Complex, the national museum of the Sikh people in Punjab, India; the United States Institute of Peace Headquarters on the Mall in Washington, DC; the Kauffman Center for the Performing Arts in Kansas City, Missouri; and the Crystal Bridges Museum of American Art in Bentonville, Arkansas.
+Later, Safdie received commissions for public buildings in Canada, including the National Gallery of Canada, the Quebec Museum of Civilization, and Vancouver Library Square.
+Other notable cultural works include the Khalsa Heritage Memorial Complex, the national museum of the Sikh people in Punjab, India; the United States Institute of Peace Headquarters on the Mall in Washington, D.C.; the Kauffman Center for the Performing Arts in Kansas City, Missouri; and the Crystal Bridges Museum of American Art in Bentonville, Arkansas.

-Safdie has worked on projects in emerging markets, and brought projects to completion in shorter periods, at larger scales. including: Marina Bay Sands, a mixed-use resort integrated with Singapore's iconic Skypark; Jewel Changi Airport, a new community-centric airport typology combining marketplace and garden; and Raffles City Chongqing, a mixed-use development featuring over one million square meters of housing, office, retail, transportation, and hotel programs.
+Safdie has worked on projects in emerging markets, bringing projects to completion in shorter periods and at larger scales.
+These include Marina Bay Sands, a mixed-use resort integrated with Singapore's Skypark; Jewel Changi Airport, an airport complex combining a marketplace and garden; and Raffles City Chongqing, a mixed-use development featuring more than one million square metres of housing, office, retail, transportation and hotel space.
 To connect four towers in Chongqing, China, he designed a sky bridge that has been referred to as the world's longest "Horizontal Skyscraper".
 Safdie and his team have used sky bridges and multi-level connectivity in other projects to make skyscrapers more accessible.

-Practice
+Safdie Architects

-Today, Safdie Architects is headquartered in Somerville, Massachusetts, near Harvard University, with additional offices in Jerusalem, Toronto, Shanghai, and Singapore.
+Safdie Architects is headquartered in Somerville, Massachusetts, near Harvard University, with additional offices in Jerusalem, Toronto, Shanghai and Singapore.
 The business is organized as a partnership.

 Safdie formed a research program within his office to pursue the advanced investigation of design topics.
 The practice-oriented fellowship explores speculative ideas outside normal business practice constraints.
 Fellows work independently with Safdie and firm principals to formulate specific proposals and research plans.
 The salaried position is in-residence, with full access to project teams and outside consultants.
 Past fellowships include Habitat of the Future, Mobility on Demand, and Tall Buildings in the city.

-In December 2023, Safdie Architects announced it was suspending its involvement in controversial hotel development in Jerusalem's Armenian quarter, citing "controversy surrounding the land lease agreement".
+In December 2023, Safdie Architects announced it was suspending its involvement in a controversial hotel development in Jerusalem's Armenian Quarter, citing "controversy surrounding the land lease agreement".
 This followed an attack by some 30 armed masked individuals on Armenian community members holding a vigil at the site.
 The Armenian Patriarchate in Jerusalem accused Danny Rothman, Safdie Architects' client for the project, of organizing the attack.